Top agricultural awards in India

 The Borlaug Award:

-This award is named after Nobel laureate Norman Borlaug and is given to individuals who have made significant contributions to Indian agriculture.
+This award is named after Nobel laureate Norman Borlaug and is given to individuals who have significantly contributed to Indian agriculture.
 It is conferred by the Indian Council of Agricultural Research (ICAR) and includes a cash prize of Rs.
 5 lakhs.

 The Padma Shri Award:

 This is one of the highest civilian awards in India and is conferred by the President of India.
-It is given to individuals who have made exceptional contributions in various fields, including agriculture.
+It is given to individuals who have contributed exceptionally in various fields, including agriculture.

 The FICCI Award for Excellence in Agriculture:

-This award is given by the Federation of Indian Chambers of Commerce and Industry (FICCI) and recognizes outstanding achievements in the field of agriculture.
+This award is given by the Federation of Indian Chambers of Commerce and Industry (FICCI) and recognizes outstanding achievements in agriculture.
 It includes a cash prize of Rs.
 2 lakhs.

 The Indira Gandhi Krishi Vishwavidyalaya Award:

-This award is given by the Indira Gandhi Krishi Vishwavidyalaya and recognizes individuals who have made significant contributions to the field of agriculture in central India.
+The Indira Gandhi Krishi Vishwavidyalaya gives this award and recognizes individuals who have made significant contributions to the field of agriculture in central India.

 The C. Subramaniam Award: